SecureHats/AzWorkspaceManager/CONTRIBUTING.md

 # Contributing to AzWorkspaceManager

 Because Open Source plays a major part in how products are build, I see it as a matter of course to give the same effort back to our community by creating extensible and easy-to-use software.

-We welcome contributions from the community and have created some resources to help you get started extending AzWorkspaceManager:
+We welcome contributions from the community and have created some. resources to help you get started extending AzWorkspaceManager:

 ## Coding Standards